This Is England '88: Cast

-Ronald "Meggy" Megford does not appear, his absence explained on Twitter by having died off-screen in 1987.
-This decision was apparently reversed as he briefly appears in This Is England '90.
+Ronald "Meggy" Megford does not appear, his absence being explained on Twitter by producer Mark Herbert as having died off-screen in 1987.
+This decision was later reversed however, as he briefly appears in This Is England '90.

 Episodes

 Episode 1

 The story takes place in late December 1988 with the first episode starting on 23 December.
 Lol is haunted by visions of her dead father Mick – whom she killed in the previous series when he tried to rape her – and is struggling to cope as a single parent with her young daughter, Lisa, who is a result of her affair with Milky two and a half years prior.
 Lol's affair has also led to Woody's self-imposed exile from the gang, but he has begun to rebuild his life.
 He has a new girlfriend, Jennifer, whom his parents adore, and has been offered a promotion at work.
 Smell and Shaun are still together, but growing distant.
 Shaun develops his creative side on a college drama course, and grows close to Fay, a girl performing in his Christmas play.
 Milky is welcomed back into the gang after spending some time away, but after Woody sees them together in the pub, old wounds re-appear.